jmcnally17/pacman-old/README.md

 ## Features Pending

-- Speed up the ghosts when they get attacked by Pac-Man when in their scared state and make them move randomly with their sprites being replaced with a pair of eyes
 - Add some animations such as Pac-Man death, colliding with a scared ghost, and levelling up
 - Add appropriate audio to the game
 - (Optional) Switch from MongoDB to PostgreSQL to gain experience using a SQL database with JS and Express